Marc Tessier-Lavigne

+Marc Trevor Tessier-Lavigne (born December 18, 1959) is a Canadian-American neuroscientist who is co-founder, CEO and chair of AI biotech firm, Xaira Therapeutics.
+He is also a biology professor at Stanford University, where he previously served as its 11th president, from 2016 to 2023.
+Prior, he was the 10th president of Rockefeller University in New York City, from 2011 to 2016, and a professor at the University of California, San Francisco.

-Previously, he was a professor at the University of California, San Francisco and then president of Rockefeller University in New York City.
-He was formerly executive vice president for research and chief scientific officer at Genentech.
-He is a member of the Cure Alzheimer's Fund's Scientific Advisory Board.
-As of 2021, he is on the boards of directors of Denali Therapeutics and Regeneron Pharmaceuticals, as well as the scientific advisory boards of Denali Therapeutics and Agios Pharmaceuticals.
+He was formerly executive vice president for research and the chief scientific officer at Genentech.
+In 2011, he joined the boards of directors of Agios Pharmaceuticals, Regeneron Pharmaceuticals and Pfizer Inc. He later joined the board of Juno Therapeutics, in 2014, and co-founded Denali Therapeutics, joining its board, in 2015.

-In 2022, Stanford University opened an investigation into allegations of Tessier-Lavigne's involvement in fabricating results in articles published between 2001 and 2008.
-The investigation was ongoing as of March 6, 2023.
+In 2022, the Stanford board of trustees opened an investigation into allegations that Tessier-Lavigne might have been involved in fabricating results in articles published between 2001 and 2008, while working at Genentech.
+He was subsequently cleared of scientific fraud and misconduct in July 2023, when the trustees' report was released, then announced that he would step down as president of Stanford, effective August 31, 2023.
+He is known for landmark research into the mechanisms of brain wiring during embryonic development.

 Early life and education

 Tessier-Lavigne was born in Trenton, Ontario, Canada.
 He grew up in Europe from ages 7 to 17, where his father was serving with NATO as part of the Canadian Armed Forces.
-He was the first in his family to attend college.
+He was the first in his family to attend university.

-Tessier-Lavigne received a Bachelor of Science with a major in physics from McGill University in 1980, a Bachelor of Arts with a major in philosophy and physiology from the University of Oxford in 1982, and a Doctor of Philosophy in physiology from University College London in 1987.
+Tessier-Lavigne received a Bachelor of Science with a major in physics from McGill University in 1980, a Bachelor of Arts with a major in philosophy and physiology from New College, Oxford, in 1982, and a Doctor of Philosophy in physiology from University College London in 1987.

-Tessier-Lavigne attended the University of Oxford on a Rhodes Scholarship, where he "first encountered the nervous system and fell in love with it," graduating with first-class honors.
+Tessier-Lavigne attended New College, Oxford on a Rhodes Scholarship, where he "first encountered the nervous system and fell in love with it," graduating with first-class honors.
 His doctoral advisor at University College London was David Attwell.
 He did postdoctoral research at the MRC Developmental Neurobiology Unit at University College London in 1987 and at the Center for Neurobiology and Behavior at Columbia University with Thomas Jessell from 1987 to 1991.

 Career

-Early Career: UCSF, Stanford and Genentech
+Early career: UCSF, Stanford and Genentech

-Tessier-Lavigne started his career at the University of California, San Francisco from 1991 to 2001, and at Stanford University starting in 2001.
+Tessier-Lavigne started his career at the University of California, San Francisco, from 1991 to 2001, and was soon noted for research into the mechanisms of brain wiring during embryonic development.
+He was a professor of biological sciences at Stanford University from 2001 to 2003.
 Genentech hired him in 2003 as its senior vice president of Research Drug Discovery.
 He cited the firm's "potential to create breakthrough therapies for unmet medical needs" as his reason for leaving academia.
-His research on the development of the brain has uncovered details of how Alzheimer's disease is triggered.
+His research on the development of the brain also uncovered details of how Alzheimer's disease is triggered.